 - A typical real estate agent’s superpower will no longer be multitasking—it will be customization, creating an ultra-personalized real estate experience for every client.

-6. If You Have the Chance to Make Someone’s Day, You’d Be Crazy Not To
+6. If You Have a Chance to Make Someone’s Day, You Absolutely Should

 “Real estate marketing generates a feeling.
 When you consider marketing strategy, keep in mind your goal.
-If you have the power to make someone’s day, you’d be crazy not to.”
+If you have the power to make someone’s day, you absolutely should.”

 Client Giant focuses on creating curated closing gifts and thoughtful experiences for your clientele after a transaction is closed, but the quote has us thinking about all our marketing and what sort of feelings it creates for our prospects, leads, and clients alike.